gamemanual0/gm0/source/docs/useful-resources.rst

 `Fastener Guide <https://www.boltdepot.com/fastener-information/printable-tools/printable-fastener-tools.pdf>`_ --- A guide explaining the different types of fasteners and where they are useful.
 It also includes printouts with drawings of various to scale fasteners to help identify them.

-`FIRST's Building Resources <https://www.firstinspires.org/resource-library/ftc/robot-building-resources>`_ --- A collection of FIRST's official design and build resources, including TETRIX/REV build guides.
+`FIRST Robot Building Resources <https://www.firstinspires.org/resource-library/ftc/robot-building-resources>`_ --- A collection of official *FIRST* design and build resources, including TETRIX/REV build guides.

 `goBILDA with TETRIX <https://gobildatetrix.blogspot.com>`_ --- Documentation covering how to use goBILDA together with TETRIX.